 Typically floor plans, building elevations, and 3D building sketches are generated for the client to see.
 Once the design concept has been accepted by the client, the drawings are put into a final presentation format often including 3D digital renderings of the building as well as a short movie, called an “animation”, that powerfully convey the completed design.

 The completing step in this process is communicating it back to those involved.
 We refer to this as the Vision Told.
-The finished design concept is represented by the floor plans and realistic 3D renderings.
+The finished design concept is represented by the emergency roofing service dublin and realistic 3D renderings.
 If the design is being presented to a congregation, an animation of the building enables individuals to experience the building as if they were visiting it for the first time.